Seanna's Kitchen

 Ribeye Steaks just put onto the grill.

-Put Steaks On Grill.
-Place steaks on the grill grates in the center of the hot grill.
-Grill for 5 minutes on the first side.
+Place the ribeye steaks on the hot grill grates and cook for about 5 minutes on the first side.

 Ribeye steaks just ready to turn over.